Barron Trump, America’s New First Son, Was Finally Seen At Father’s Inauguration

 Barron Trump is America’s new first son.
-The 10-year-old son of Donald and Melania Trump was finally seen during at the inauguration on Friday during his father’s swearing in at the U.S. Capitol.
+The 10-year-old son of Donald and Melania Trump was finally seen during the inauguration on Friday during his father’s swearing-in at the U.S. Capitol.
 He was absent during the pre-inaugural festivities that started on Thursday, with observers wondering where Barron Trump was.

 On Friday, Barron made his debut on inauguration day walking behind his adult siblings as they made their way to the platform where their father was to take the oath of office.
 As the whole family descended to their seats, Barron Trump followed, absorbing the pomp and circumstance surrounding the historic event.

-Daily Mail was the first to cover Barron’s appearance at the Trump inauguration as he made his way to the podium where his father was to be sworn in as President of the United States.
+The Daily Mail was the first to cover Barron’s appearance at the Trump inauguration as he made his way to the podium where his father was to be sworn in as the president of the United States.

 Barron Trump arrives at the Capitol for his father’s inauguration after skipping out on early-morning church https://t.co/AzEYTmGxTg